Annualized Growth Rate of Various Historical Economic Series

 This point is illustrated by the following examples of how the growth rate of GDP can vary, depending on the time period of the computation.

 • Economic historians often ask: did the U.S. economy "take off" after the Civil War?
-The answer, from the calculator, is negative.
+The answer, from the comparator, is negative.
 The annual average growth of real GDP for 1840 to 1860 (the last antebellum year) is 4.9 percent; while from 1866 (the first postbellum year) to 1886, the growth rate is somewhat less, at 4.6 percent.

 Citation